LoveDoLove/CS_CommonUtilities/README.md

 }
 ```

+- Adjust these values for your environment.
+- For development, use `appsettings.Development.json` to override settings as needed.
-Adjust these values for your environment.
-See the sample files for all options.
+- See the sample files for all available options.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>